DataDog/documentation/content/en/database_monitoring/_index.md

 ## Getting started

 Datadog Database Monitoring supports self-hosted and managed cloud versions of **Postgres** and **MySQL**.
 To get started with Datadog Database Monitoring, configure your database and install the Datadog Agent.
-For setup instructions, select your database technology and type:
+For setup instructions, select your database technology:

 ### Self-hosted databases